The Carter Center works with ministries of health in six African countries to control trachoma, the world's leading cause of preventable blindness.

 How widespread is the problem?

-Trachoma can be found in 59 countries, most in Africa and the Middle East, and a few countries in the Americas and Asia.
+Trachoma can be found in over 50 countries, most in Africa and the Middle East, and a few countries in the Americas and Asia.

-Approximately 320 million people are at risk for trachoma, and an estimated 4.6 million are at immediate risk for blindness from trichiasis.
+More than 300 million people are at risk for trachoma, and over 4 million are at immediate risk for blindness from trichiasis.

 The Carter Center's Trachoma Control Program was established in 1998.
 As a global leader in the fight against trachoma, the Center and partners implement the World Health Organization (WHO) recommended SAFE strategy for trachoma control (Surgery, Antibiotics, Facial cleanliness, and Environmental improvement).